Tameness of Margulis space-times with parabolics: Orbits of proper affine deformations and translation vectors

-Equivalently, any sequence $\{\gamma_i(z_i)| z_i \in K\}$ accumulates only to $\clo(\zeta_{y_\infty})$. \end{corollary} \begin{proof} To obtain all the limit points of $\{\gamma_{i}(K)\}$, we only need to consider subsequences where the sequence $a(\gamma_i)$ of attracting fixed points and the sequence $r(\gamma_i)$ of repelling fixed points are both convergent.
+Equivalently, any sequence $\{\gamma_i(z_i)| z_i \in K\}$ accumulates only to $\clo(\zeta_{y_\infty})$. \end{corollary} \begin{proof} \newch{It is enough to prove for subsequences of every subsequence that the conclusion holds}.
+To obtain all limit points of $\{\gamma_{i}(K)\}$, we will use the fact that $\Gamma$ acts as a convergence group on $\partial \Ss_+$ from Section \ref{sub:mar}.
 Up to choosing subsequences, we assume that $\{\gamma_{i}\}$ is a \hyperlink{term-cfg}{convergence sequence} with the attracting point $a$ and the repelling point $r$.
-Here,